Joseph Whitty

-Michael Joseph Whitty (1904 – 2 August 1923) was the youngest (19 years of age) of the 22 Irish republicans who died while on hunger strike in the 20th century.
-He fought with the IRA in the Irish War of Independence, on the Anti-Treaty side in the Irish Civil War and died while interned by the Irish Free State government.
+Michael Joseph Whitty (7 January 1904 – 2 August 1923) was an Irish militant and Republican activist who was the youngest (at 19 years of age) of the 22 Irish republicans who died while under a hunger strike in the 20th century.
+Whitty was one of four Irish Republicans to die during the 1923 Irish hunger strikes.
+Decades after his death another Volunteer (Kieran Doherty) also died on 2 August during the 1981 Irish hunger strike.
+Volunteer (Irish republican) Whitty fought with the IRA in the Irish War of Independence, on the Anti-Treaty side in the Irish Civil War and died while under internment by the Irish Free State government.

 Background, IRA membership, arrest and internment

 Whitty was born in 1904 in Newbawn, Wexford, Ireland.
 He was a Volunteer (Irish republican) in the Irish Republican Army (IRA), who served in the South Wexford Brigade of the IRA during the Irish War of Independence (1919 to 1921) and after the signing of the 1921 Anglo-Irish Treaty he joined the anti treaty side in the Irish Civil War.

 In late October 1922 Whitty was arrested (he was never charged or convicted of any crime) in a round up of dissidents and was interned by Irish Free State troops initially at Wexford Prison and from there was transferred to the Curragh Camp.
 It has been asserted that Whitty was arrested in revenge for the actions of his brothers who were deeply involved with the IRA.
 The authorities were unable to locate Whitty's brothers so Joe was arrested instead.